sadrezhao/openmrs-esm-patient-imaging-app/README.md

   The Orthanc server will notify the OpenMRS server and the status of the procedure step will change in the frontend.

-- **Automatic matching the new uploaded image data to the patient**:
+- **Automatic linking the new uploaded image data to the patient**:

   When the Orthanc server receives a new imaging study created as part of a requested procedure (worklist) from OpenMRS, it notifies the OpenMRS server.
   In the updated plugin, this notification does more than just signal the arrival of the study: it also collects the DICOM study metadata and sends it to the OpenMRS backend.